 When comparing the Tortuga Outbreaker vs Setout, we think the Tortuga Outbreaker comes out on top because it is loaded with everything you could ask for in a full-sized carry on backpack.

 What makes the Tortuga Outbreaker special and well-rounded?
 The easy answer is that the Outbreaker comes with three awesome storage compartments and packing and organizing have never been easier.

-If you find yourself hopping on airplanes, darting around European cities, or simply in need of an awesome bag for your life as an urban digital nomad, The Tortuga Setout was designed for you.
+If you find yourself hopping on and off airplanes, darting around European cities, or are simply in need of an awesome bag for your life as an urban digital nomad, then the Tortuga Setout was designed just for you!

 Each backpack simply provides different benefits for different types of travelers.
 In the end, it comes down to your personal preference and needs.

 Table of Contents